 Apprenticeships are often flexible in that it may be possible to extend the apprenticeship period and obtain a higher qualification.
 For example, some apprenticeships will allow your child to continue on to a higher apprenticeship (level 4/5) once the advanced apprenticeship is complete.
+This means students can sometimes extend their apprenticeship and obtain higher level qualifications if they are enjoying the experience, without committing to longterm programmes at the outset.
 Always check with their employer whether such progression is possible.

-What's on offer
+What's on offer?

-Non-degree apprenticeships offer a practical, staged approach to learning through experiencing the job first-hand.
+Non-degree apprenticeships offer a practical, staged approach to learning through experiencing the job firsthand.
 There may be some separate study at a training centre or college, but most of the coaching will be provided by the employer as work experience.
-They are an ideal choice for students that prefer learning in real-life situations and who are practical learners.
-There are shortterm options which offer a useful solution for those who do not want to commit to many years of study, but still want to obtain recognized further qualifications on leaving school, whether after GCSE or sixth form.
+They are an ideal choice for students that prefer learning in reallife situations and who are practical learners.
+There are short-term options which offer a useful solution for those who do not want to commit to many years of study, but still want to obtain recognized further qualifications on leaving school, whether after GCSE or sixth form.